Back

 In this section of your mobile app business plan, you tell the reader more about your company.
 Include the following information:

 • Mission.
-It’s brief explanation why a company exists (take Google, for example: “Our mission is to organize the world’s information and make it universally accessible and useful”)
+It’s a brief explanation why a company exists (take Google, for example: “Our mission is to organize the world’s information and make it universally accessible and useful”)

 • Vision.
 It’s a declaration of the company’s potential impact on the world.